kenahoo/RHadoop-Wiki/Which-Hadoop-for-rmr.md

 You can also follow this [writeup](http://blog.ashwanthkumar.in/2012/03/patching-hadoop-to-support-rmr-12.html).

-We expect 0.23 to reduce or eliminate the reliance on backported patches. rmr is not tested yet on 0.23.
-The upcoming Apache Hadoop 1.0.2 will have all these patches, kudos to the Hortonworks folks for including them.
-I run the checks on an early access snapshot and things are looking good.
+We expect 0.23 to reduce or eliminate the reliance on backported patches. rmr is not tested yet on 0.23. g Apache Hadoop 1.0.2 has all these patches, kudos to the Hortonworks folks for including them.
+I ran the checks on this version and things are looking good.